wp-plugins/zedity/readme.txt

 * **Professional results**: you can achieve professional results easily, creating designs and effects that only web developers could get!

-* **Responsive Design [Premium](http://zedity.com/plugin/wp)**: automatic scaling to see your entire content exactly as created, in responsive layouts perfectly on any device!

 **Discover more about Zedity:**